isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 It is worth noting that Kea conducts additional checks when processing a packet if shared networks are defined.
-First, instead of simply checking whether there's a reservation for a given client in its initially selected subnet, Kea looks through all subnets in a shared network for a reservation.
+First, instead of simply checking whether there is a reservation for a given client in its initially selected subnet, Kea looks through all subnets in a shared network for a reservation.
 This is one of the reasons why defining a shared network may impact performance.
-If there is a reservation for a client in any subnet, that particular subnet will be picked for the client.
-Although it is technically not an error, it is considered a bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.
+If there is a reservation for a client in any subnet, that particular subnet is picked for the client.
+Although it is technically not an error, it is considered bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.

 While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if database storage will be used for host reservations.
-If an ID is not specified, the values for it are auto generated, i.e. it assigns increasing integer values starting from
+If an ID is not specified, the values for it are auto generated, i.e. Kea assigns increasing integer values starting from
-1. Thus, the auto generated IDs are not stable across configuration changes.
+1. Thus, the auto-generated IDs are not stable across configuration changes.

 .. _dhcp6-serverid: